 It seems hard to talk about grieving a father without first reminding you of this: before the day that your parent died, you'd never lived a single day on this planet without them.
 You might not have seen your parent every day or talked with them every day, but the only way you ever knew and understood this world was with them living in it.
 For better or worse, they were part of your reality for as long as you had a reality.
 It is no wonder that it feels utterly impossible to make sense of a world that exists without them.

 This may seem a painfully obvious reminder, but it is one that I come back to surprisingly often as I continue to grieve my father's death in new and different ways over time.
-Once, in my early 20s, I was talking with a 65 year old man who had recently lost his 90 year old mother.
+Once, in my mid 20s, I was talking with a 65-year-old man who had recently lost his 90-year-old mother.
 He was annoyed that everyone expected him to be ‘okay’ because he’d known she was ill and because she was older.
 He said to me, “I’ve been on this earth for 65 years and for 65 years she was one of the only things I knew for certain.
 The world doesn’t make sense without her”.
 Though on the surface we were so different and our losses felt quite different to me, his description of that confusion and pain grabbed me.
 I think of his words now whenever I meet any person who has just lost a parent.